avo-hq/docs.avohq.io/docs/2.0/resources.md

 end
 ```

-## Hide resource from sidebar
+## Hide resource from the sidebar

-When you get started, the sidebar will be auto-generated for you with all the dashboards, resources and custom tools.
-You may have resources that should not appear on the sidebar which you can hide using the `visible_on_sidebar` option.
+When you get started, the sidebar will be auto-generated for you with all the dashboards, resources, and custom tools.
+However, you may have resources that should not appear on the sidebar, which you can hide using the `visible_on_sidebar` option.

 ```ruby{3}
 class TeamMembershipResource < Avo::BaseResource